-It took me some time to decide to take AbdesSalaam’s perfume course.
+It took me some time to decide to take AbdesSalaam’s perfume workshop.
 Frankly, the course is not cheap and it is quite an investment.
 Especially if you, like me, have a family and a very average income.
 But I felt so drawn to the course and I have been wanting to do it ever since I heard of it two years ago.
 And after some discussion with my husband and a lot of financial calculations I decided to take the leap.

 The most important thing the course and Abdessalaam have given me is faith.
 Faith in my sense of smell.
 Faith in my intuition.
 Faith in trusting my gut feeling.
 There was an enormous freedom and joy in being able to experiment completely freely with even the most expensive and exquisite materials, something i would have never been able to do at home.
 Salaam was always encouraging and guiding but he also let us play and discover.
-Back at home now, with the 14 perfumes I made during the course, I feel like i have a base i can work from, something other courses or books have never given me.
+Back at home now, with the 14 perfumes I made during the course, I feel like I have a base I can work from, something other workshops or books have never given me.

 Something else I loved is Salaam’s wisdom and the way he puts perfumery in a spiritual, almost religious perspective.
 His Sufi background intermingles with his perfume teaching and that spoke to my heart.
 Being very interested in and touched by the Christian mystics myself, I was also touched by the Sufi wisdom.

-Finally it was so wonderful to be in a group of people from all over the world, connecting and talking and eating the so very lovely Italian food together.
+Finally, it was so wonderful to be in a group of people from all over the world, connecting and talking and eating the so very lovely Italian food together.
 The group will stay in touch through Whatsapp on all kind of perfume things.

 I will not describe the components of the course, you can find that elsewhere online, on the blog of Kafkaesque for instance.
 Suffice it to say that there was so much information and learning in one week that it will take some time to digest it all.